stevejay/middleengine-website/README.md

 If you want to test building and running the image locally, then run the following commands from the project root:

-1. `docker build --tag middleengine/website:latest --file Dockerfile .` to builds the image.
+1. `docker build --tag middleengine/website:latest --file Dockerfile .` to build the image.
 2. `docker run --name middleengine-website-instance --publish 80:80 --rm --detach middleengine/website` to run the image in Docker.

 You can access the Web site via the URL `http://localhost/`.